jonocodes/whyfi/slides.md

 &nbsp;

-* An index mutual fund is said to provide broad market exposure and low portfolio turnover.<!-- .element: class="fragment" -->
+- An index mutual fund is said to provide broad market exposure and low portfolio turnover.<!-- .element: class="fragment" -->
-* Total stock market means it tracks all publicly traded US companies, weighted by the market.
+- Total stock market means it tracks all publicly traded US companies, weighted by the market.
 When companies get too small, they get filtered out of the index.<!-- .element: class="fragment" -->
-* Index funds usually have only %10 the management fee of managed mutual funds.<!-- .element: class="fragment" -->
+- Index funds usually have only %10 the management fee of managed mutual funds.<!-- .element: class="fragment" -->

 ---

-* "My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and __90%__ in a very __low-cost__ S&P 500 __index fund__.
+- "My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and <u>90%</u> in a very **low-cost** S&P 500 **index fund**.
 I believe the trust's long-term results from this policy will be superior to those attained by most investors who employ high-fee managers."

 -- [Warren Buffett](http://www.berkshirehathaway.com/letters/2013ltr.pdf)

 Note: This guy is literally the best stock picker of all time.